wandersonwhcr/k8s-examples/rabbitmq/README.md

 This example shows how to deploy a RabbitMQ Cluster via Cluster Operator, adding three separate Kubernetes nodes to deploy the RabbitMQ using taints and affinity.
 Also, it installs and shows how to use Topology Operator to provision RabbitMQ Cluster resources using Kubernetes CRD.
-Cert Manager is installed too, because Topology Operator depends on it.
+Cert Manager is installed because Topology Operator depends on it.

 ```
 k3d cluster create \